Farming the Right Way

 - No antibiotics ever, and an environment that keeps them safe and healthy without antibiotics

-- Clean, dry, and organic bedding
+- Clean, dry bedding

 - At least eight hours of light each day, including natural light